r3cursive123/artemis/README.md

 ## Purpose:
-Read a local file with ip:port listing and take screenshots - saves to local directory.
+It just makes identifying web servers easier during a pentest.

 ## Description:
-Reads from a text file named 'ips.txt' that includes ip:port - one per entry per line.
+Reads from a text file named 'ips.txt' that includes targetip:port - one per entry per line.
 Loops through each line and based on port number will assign http:// or https:// before making the request to the website.
 Uses selenium and chrome webdriver to make a .png screenshot of the webpage and saves it to the local directory.

+Example ips.txt contents:
+127.0.0.1:80
+123.0.0.1:8080
+456.0.0.1:443

 Note: Self-Signed Certificates are accepted.